uw-midsun/fwxv/build_system.md

 # Future Improvements
 Features that would be nice to have in the future but haven't been done yet:
 - gdb on arm
-- tests on arm
-- split some code (e.g. code for building tests) into separate file
 - move the config.json schema into its own file
-- ensure unit test failures are handled properly